Esri/datareviewer-webappbuilder-widgets/README.md

 ### Branching and Releases
 #### Branches ####
 New widgets should always be created in a separate branch from master.
 One or more widgets can be contained in a branch.
-A widget should only be merged with the Master branch if it has been tested is ready to be used with the current released version of Web App Builder - Developer Edition.
+A widget should only be merged with the Master branch if it has been tested is ready to be used with the current released version of Web AppBuilder - Developer Edition.
 #### Releases ####
 Releases are created for the following reasons:
 - A new version of Web App Builder has been released.
 The release is used to tag widgets compatible with that release